 WELCOME TO THE RUCH SCHOOL GARDEN!

-In addition to serving the produce harvested from our garden, Ruch Community School is dedicated to link with nearby farms to provide locally grown food for students.
-Models such as the Edible Schoolyard Project and the Rogue Valley Farm to School Program advance the current goal of Ruch Community School to serve as much lunch food from locally grown farms as possible in the years to come.
+In addition to serving the produce harvested from our garden, Ruch Outdoor Community School is dedicated to link with nearby farms to provide locally grown food for students.
+Models such as the Edible Schoolyard Project and the Rogue Valley Farm to School Program advance the current goal of Ruch Outdoor Community School to serve as much lunch food from locally grown farms as possible in the years to come.